Necrophilia: Ted Bundy

+Andrei Chikatilo

+Serial killer Andrei Chikatilo (1936–1994) was a Soviet serial killer who operated in different countries of the Soviet Union between 1978 and 1990.
+He was known for molesting the corpses of his victims, mostly young children.
+Chikatilo also engaged in other acts of necrophilia, achieving orgasm by stabbing or mutilating the bodies.

 Jeffrey Dahmer

 Serial killer Jeffrey Dahmer (1960–1994) was known to perform oral sex or masturbate, or both, upon the corpses of his victims before dismembering them.
 In unguarded, taped interviews with his defense attorney Wendy Patrickus, Dahmer explicitly stated that he had sex with his victims before and after their deaths.
 He explained that he wanted to remain with the person as long as possible, preserving some of his victims' selected organs, skeletal tissue, and bones.